 Moves the cursor one position to the right but does not erase any character that may be in that position.

-Note that this command moves the text insertion point even if the cursor is turned off.
+NOTE This command moves the text insertion point even if the cursor is turned off.

 4 Keypad Interface

 This chapter describes the keypad interface and associated commands in detail.